RabbITCybErSeC/pAIttern/pattern/investing/one_stock_analysis.md

 - Reason through investment thesis and counter-arguments
 - Consider second and third-order effects

+## Approach:

+Go exceptionally deep in your research and assesment.
+Assume it is worth reviewing up to 200 (financial) webpages or sources due to the potential impact.
+Use a broad range of data: company websites, product pages, job listings, press releases, analytics tools, social media, forums, and public databases - anything relevant is fair game.

 ## OUTPUT

 Present your analysis in the following structured format with all data in tables: